Do Go On - 533 - El Chupacabra

 I'm writing a rom-com.

-I can't talk any of this.
+I can't top of any of this.

 That's incredible.